Work

 Precision Agriculture & Field Operations Platform

-An IoT vehicle platform for precision agriculture needed to move a large existing user base into a redesigned paid experience while keeping field usability, reliability, and operator trust intact.
+An IoT vehicle platform for precision agriculture had to move a large existing user base into a redesigned paid experience while keeping field usability, reliability, and operator trust intact.

 What was complex